-Dear Michelle, I notice you use quotations often in your columns and training events.
-Last week, you shared a quote about tension vs. relaxation in a seminar at my workplace.
+Dear Michelle, you use quotations often in your columns and training events.
+Last week, you shared a quote about tension vs. relaxation in a seminar I attended.
 What was it?
 Do you have other favorites?

 Hello and thanks for writing.